5l1v3r1/trollware-builder/README.md

 # TrollWare-Builder
-This is a Python based GUI to produce a TrollWare Stub easily.
+This is a Python based GUI used to produce a TrollWare Stub easily.

 **TrollWare: https://github.com/codeuk/TrollWare**